PhotonicsTUL/PLaSK/doc/tutorial2.rst

 Searching for the threshold gain using Scipy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We are now going to find the threshold gain of the simulated structure, which we define as the gain value in the provided ``StepProfile`` for which the material losses reach 0.
 This could be done by manually changing the gain value in the previous section until obtaining satisfyingly low losses, or writing an automated algorithm.
 But, naturally, there is better, simpler and faster solution — we may utilize the Brent root-finding algorithm from the ``scipy.optimize`` package.
-The function we want to use from this package is named ``brentq`` and it finds a root of a provided *f*\ (*x*) function on a provided *x* interval.
-You can read the function description in the *scipy* documentation at http://docs.scipy.org/doc/scipy-0.7.x/reference/generated/scipy.optimize.brentq.html.
+The function we want to use from this package is named ``fsolve`` and it finds a root of a provided *f*\ (*x*) function starting from a given *x* value.
+You can read the function description in the *scipy* documentation at http://docs.scipy.org/doc/scipy-0.7.x/reference/generated/scipy.optimize.fsolve.html.

 In order to perform the root search, we have to import the ``scipy.optimize`` package and define a function (*f*\ (*x*)) that takes the gain value in the active region as it's argument (*x*) and returns the modal loss of the resonant mode (which must be 0 at the threshold i.e. *f*\ (*threshold gain*) = 0)::